Babs’s Kale Salad

 This is a great winter salad and really packs some great flavors.
 While you could obviously serve it as an appetizer, Betsy and I ate it for a meal with some crusty bread.
 It was really tasty!

-This salad has a reasonably short shelf-life once it’s made, especially if you dress all of it.
+This Raspberry Kale Salad has a reasonably short shelf-life once it’s made, especially if you dress all of it.
 It’ll keep okay for a day or two in the fridge but after that it degrades quickly.
 That said, we had no problem polishing it off before it went bad.

 Thanks for the good salad Mom!